CSCfi/hpc-container-guide/index.md

 ## Introduction
 These guidelines provide general principles and concrete examples for containerizing scientific applications used in HPC clusters.
 This contrasts with containers for network applications used in cloud environments.
-We assume basic knowledge of the Linux operating system, shell scripting, and software building and installation on Linux.
+We assume basic knowledge of the Linux operating system, shell scripting, and building, installing and packaging software on Linux.

-A scientific application consists of the application software and various software dependencies.
+A scientific application consists of the application and its dependencies.
-We assume that the application has a [command line interface](https://clig.dev/) and can be configured via command line options, environment variables, configuration files, or a combination of these.
+We assume that the application has a [command line interface](https://clig.dev/) to run it.
-Our focus is on scientific applications that run as batch processes on HPC clusters, reading input data from input files and writing output data to output files.
+We focus on a typical scientific application that reads input data from disk and  writes output data to disk.
+It may run as an interactive application or as batch job.

 We assume that the application is developed using a version control system, such as Git, and follows a systematic versioning scheme, such as [Semantic Versioning](https://semver.org/), to install a specific version of the software.
 Additionally, we assume that the source code is hosted and software releases are available on the web, using platforms like GitHub or GitLab, enabling easy download.